MohamedMardona/ionic-tel-input/README.md

-# ionic wrapper for intl-tel-input
+# ionic wrapper for intl-tel-input-mobile

 # Installation